hyprwm/hyprland-wiki/content/Getting Started/Installation.md

 We officially run and test Hyprland on Arch and NixOS, and we guarantee Hyprland will work there.
 For any other distro (not based on Arch/Nix) you might have varying amounts of success.
-However, since Hyprland is extremely bleeding-edge, distros like Pop!\_OS, Ubuntu, etc. will have **major** issues running Hyprland.
-Rolling release distros like Fedora, openSUSE, etc. will likely be fine.
+However, since Hyprland is extremely bleeding-edge, point release distros like Pop!\_OS, Fedora, Ubuntu, etc. will have **major** issues running Hyprland.
+Rolling release distros like openSUSE, Solus ,etc. will likely be fine.

 ## Installation